Stability estimates for phase retrieval from discrete Gabor measurements: Prerequisites

 Then, $x$ is uniquely determined by the measurements $M_\phi[x]$ up to global phase. \end{corollary} This result is in some sense orthogonal to corollary \ref{cor:full_ambiguity_uniqueness}: Its requirements on the window function are moderate while its requirements on the signal are rather restrictive.
-Of course, we might also infer a variety of results that are based on different trade-offs between restrictions on the window and restrictions on the signal. \begin{corollary} Let $x, \phi \in \bbC^L$ and let $\Delta_\mathrm{time} \in \set{0,\dots,\lfloor L/2 \rfloor -1}$ be a maximum time separation parameter.
-Suppose that $x$ has at most $\Delta_\mathrm{time}$ consecutive zeroes in between two non-zero entries and assume that
+Of course, we might also infer a variety of results that are based on different trade-offs between restrictions on the window and restrictions on the signal.
+For this purpose, we introduce the parameter $\Delta \in \mathbb{N}_0$.
+It corresponds to the maximum number of adjacent zeroes across which we may propagate phase in the reconstruction procedure used in the proof of the following corollary.
+Stated a bit more precisely: If $x$ is a signal of which we only know its measurements $M_\phi[x]$, then it follows from $\mathcal{A}[\phi](0,\cdot)$ being nowhere-vanishing (and the use of the ambiguity function relation) that we can reconstruct the magnitudes of $x$.
+Therefore, it suffices to propagate phase between the entries of $x$ to reconstruct $x$ up to global phase.
+When we assume that $\mathcal{A}[\phi](m,\cdot)$ is nowhere-vanishing, for some $m$, then we allow (according to the ambiguity function relation) the phase propagation from the entry with index $\ell$ to the entry with index $\ell + m$ (and to the entry with index $\ell - m$).
+Whether this allows us to reconstruct $x$ up to global phase depends on the set of $m$ for which $\mathcal{A}[\phi](m,\cdot)$ is nowhere-vanishing and on the support set of $x$.
+This is the central idea on which the following corollary is built: \begin{corollary} Let $\Delta \in \mathbb{N}_0$ and let $x,y,\phi \in \mathbb{C}^L$ be such that $M_\phi[x] = M_\phi[y]$ and